-It's almost time to take to the dancefloor once again as the nation’s favourite celebrity dance contest returns to BBC One this autumn.
+It's almost time to take to the dancefloor once again as the nation’s favourite celebrity dance contest returns to BBC One.

 After confirming the line-up in full, Strictly Come Dancing 2019 has got people talking for a whole host of reasons, including introducing a new judge, a new professional dancer and a brand new co-presenter on It Takes Two.